flexivian/govdoc-scanner/README.md

 - **crawler**: Scrapes the GEMI portal to search for companies using advanced filters and downloads all available public documents with enhanced date extraction, intelligent file management, and robust retry mechanisms.

 Optional integration:

-- **OpenSearch**: Index your results for search/analytics with a ready mapping template and CLI bulk push.
+- **OpenSearch**: Index your results for search/analytics with OpenSearch 3.1+.
+Includes a ready-to-use mapping template, CLI bulk push, and comprehensive documentation for local development.

 All tools are implemented in Node.js and use a combination of CLI interfaces and automated scripts.
 The project uses npm workspaces for managing multiple applications.